Yassir Yahya

 In a few words.

-Yassir Yahya is an independent consultant based in Kuala Lumpur, Malaysia, working under Unsurmeta Media.
-He provides digital consulting for founders, CEOs, and senior decision-makers at growing businesses across Malaysia, Australia, the US, and Zimbabwe.
+Yassir Yahya is an independent digital consultant based in Kuala Lumpur, Malaysia, through Unsurmeta Media.
+He works with founders, CEOs, and senior teams at growing businesses across Malaysia, Australia, the US, and Zimbabwe.

-Yassir Yahya has nearly two decades of cross-disciplinary experience spanning digital strategy, product management, UX design, technical SEO, front-end development, and web design.
-His career has moved through hands-on development, user experience architecture, search and performance optimisation, and product leadership before becoming an independent consultant.
+His nearly two decades of experience span digital strategy, product management, UX design, technical SEO, front-end development, and web design across businesses in e-commerce, fintech, enterprise, real estate, education, and the public sector.
+That breadth is what lets him see where problems cross discipline lines.
+He worked across hands-on development, user experience architecture, search and performance optimisation, and product leadership at IVIS Group, PETRONAS ICT, 11street, and HelloGold before becoming an independent consultant in 2023.

-Today, Yassir Yahya consults on a retained basis, embedded directly with the teams he serves.
+Today, Yassir works on a project or retained basis, embedded directly with the teams he serves.
+He diagnoses what is broken, fixes it alongside the team, and structures things so they can run without him.

 Professional headshot of Yassir Yahya, an independent consultant based in Kuala Lumpur.